qmk/qmk_firmware/docs/feature_bsp_del.md

 ### Caveats

-With this option enabled you won't be able to output `SHIFT` + `KC_BSPC`.
+With this option enabled you won't be able to output Shift+Backspace.
 You can however, still use the regular keycode `KC_BSPC` anywhere in your keymap.

 ## Configuration